dragontaoran/SUGEN/README.md

 * `--subset subset_expression`
 Restricts analysis to a subset of subjects in `pheno_file`.
 For example, if one wants to restrict the analysis to subjects whose *var_a* equals *level_1*, where *var_a* is a column in `pheno_file`, and *level_1* is one of the values of *var_a*, then we can specify `subset_expression` as `"var_a=level_1"`.

+## Analysis Options
+* `--unweighted`
+Uses the unweighted approach.

+* `--model model`
+Specifies the regression model.
+There are three options: *linear* (linear regression), *logistic* (logistic regression), and *coxph* (Cox proportional hazard regression).
+The default value is *linear*.
+In linear or logistic regression, the trait is continuous or binary (0/1), respectively.
+In Cox proportional hazard regression, the time is positive, and the event indicator is binary (0/1).

+* \item `--robust-variance`
+If this option is specified, then the robust variance estimator will be used.
+Otherwise, the model-based variance estimator will be used.

+* `--left-truncation left_truncation_time`
+Specifies the left truncation time (if any) in Cox proportional hazards regression.

+* `--cond cond_file`
+In single-variant analysis, performs conditional analysis conditioning on the variants included in `cond_file`.
+There is no default value for `cond_file`.
+The format of the variant IDs in `cond_file` is *chromosome:position*.
+This option is valid only when `--score` is not specified.
+In this situation, either `--cond cond_file` or `--ge envi_covs` can be specified, but not both.
+If neither is specified, then standard association analysis is performed.

+* `--ge envi_covs`
+In single-variant analysis, performs gene-environment interaction analysis. `envi_covs` are the names of the environment variables.
+The format of `envi_covs` is *covariate_1,covariate_2,...,covariate_k*.
+That is, multiple environment variables are separately by commas.
+There is no default value for `envi_covs`.
+This option is valid only when `--score` is not specified.
+In this situation, either `--cond cond_file` or `--ge envi_covs` can be specified, but not both.
+If neither is specified, then standard association analysis is performed.

+* `--score`
+Uses score statistics.